- This event has passed.

 £20 - £100

-Join legendary actor Vanessa Redgrave and veteran campaigner Lord Alf Dubs for an evening of discussion, performance and readings on the theme of refugees, migration and exile.
+Join legendary actor Vanessa Redgrave, actors Daisy Bevan and Paul Hilton, and Lord Alf Dubs on screen, for an evening of discussion, performance and readings on the theme of refugees, migration and exile.

-This very special fundraising evening takes place in the home where Sigmund Freud and his family, including his daughter Anna Freud, settled in 1938 after fleeing Nazi oppression in Vienna.
+This special event will take place in the home where Sigmund Freud and his family, including his daughter Anna Freud, settled in 1938 after fleeing Nazi oppression in Vienna.
 It is one of the few museums in the UK that celebrates the life and work of two refugees.

 The event has been instigated and devised by Vanessa Redgrave, who before lockdown was working with the Freud Museum on a forthcoming exhibition Code Name Mary: The extraordinary life of Muriel Gardiner, now postponed until 2021.